WillNery/WillNery/README.md

 ### About me 🧑‍💻

+Data scientist at Grupo GCB.

 Electronic Engineer post graduated in Business Project Management.

 🚝 9 years designing and deploying installation projects for monorail systems.

-Currently: data scientist at Grupo GCB and building my portfolio of data projects to improve my knowledge in data and become a better data scientist.
+Currently:  building my portfolio of data projects to improve my knowledge in data and become a better data scientist.

 ### Skills 🛠️